One and five dollar bills breaking up and flying away against black background

 5. Breaking the law

 Getting in trouble with the law can limit or even eliminate your eligibility for federal student aid, depending on the type of crime you’ve committed.
 If you commit a drug-related offense while receiving federal aid, you’ll be required to submit a worksheet that will be used to determine whether your conviction will affect your eligibility.
 Certain violent crimes will also negate your eligibility.
-And if you’re incarcerated in a federal or state institution, you can’t get Federal Pell Grants or federal student loans.
+And if you’re incarcerated in a federal or state institution, you can’t get Pell Grants or federal student loans.

 This list is by no means comprehensive.
 Every school has its own rules and requirements, so there are plenty of other things that could cost you your financial aid.
-The best thing to do is to make sure you’re aware of them so you can safeguard your hard-won dollars.
+The best thing to do is to make sure you’re aware of them so you can safeguard your hard-earned dollars.

 Arm yourself with knowledge and conquer the FAFSA with the expert articles and advice in our Financial Aid section.